ministryofjustice/modernisation-platform-environments/terraform/environments/nomis/modules/weblogic/README.md

 ## Usage

 Pay particular attention to the `name` variable.
-This needs to be the same as the name used in the target databases internal Route 53 record, e.g. `db.<var.name>.remainder-of-uri`.
+This needs to be the same as the name used in the target databases internal Route 53 record, e.g. `db.<var.name>.xxxxxxxx.gov.uk`.

 Many variables have the `nullable` property set to false, this allows the variable default to be used if a `null` value is passed.
 Handy if using the module in a `for_each` and not all values are set (see `termination_protection` in below example).